-I often hear from readers that one of most frustrating parts of the vacation planning process is renting a car.
+I often hear from readers that one of the most frustrating parts of the vacation planning process is renting a car.
 With each company having its own promotions, loyalty programs, and extra fees, you may feel like you’re never going to find the best deal.
-After close to 100 car rentals I’ve gotten the process down to a science and want to share my best hacks with you.
+After close to 100 car rentals, I’ve gotten the process down to a science and want to share my best hacks with you.

 In my world time is money.
-I’ve removed the time consuming searching company by company process and streamlined how I book rental cars to a few easy steps.
+I’ve removed the time-consuming searching company by company process and streamlined how I book rental cars to a few easy steps.

-Car Rental 101: Basic Car Rental Strategy
+How to Save on Car Rental: Basic Car Rental Strategy

 Before I start, I ask a simple question: Do I have the ability to rent off-airport?
 If the answer is yes, I go directly to Enterprise Rent-A-Car.
 9 times out of 10, any savings I am able to finagle at other sites are eaten up by unavoidable airport concession fees.
 Enterprise also has frequent sales, especially on weekends.